fengsp/rc/docs/index.rst

 It uses the `redis`_ server, which is a in-memory key-value data structure server.
-It does not implement any other backends like filesystem and does not indend to do so.
+It does not implement any other backends like filesystem and does not intend to do so.
 Mostly we want to use a key-value server like redis, if you have special needs, it is easy to write one cache decorator that stores everything in memory using a dict or you can check out other libraries.